From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Abstract

 \section{Abstract}

-\EPS\, is a valence-fluctuating system undergoing a temperature-induced valence crossover at $T'_V\approx160\,$K. We present the successful single crystal growth using the Czochralski method for the substitution series \EPSG, with substitution levels $x\leq 0.15$.
-A careful determination of the germanium content revealed that only half of the nominal concentration is build into the crystal structure.
-From thermodynamic measurements it is established that $T'_V$ is strongly suppressed for small substitution levels and antiferromagnetic order from stable divalent europium emerges for $x\approx0.10$.
-The valence transition is accompanied by a pronounced change of the $a$-lattice parameter of order 1.8\%.
-In the antiferromagnetically ordered state below $T_N = 47$\,K, we find sizeable magnetic anisotropy with an easy plane perpendicular to the crystallographic $c$ direction.
-An entropy analysis revealed that no valence fluctuations are present for the magnetically ordered materials.
-Combining the obtained thermodynamic and structural data, we construct a concentration-temperature phase diagram demonstrating a rather abrupt change from valence fluctuating to magnetically ordered state in \EPSG.
+\EPS\, is a valence-fluctuating system undergoing a temperature-induced valence crossover at $T'_V\approx160\,$K. We present the successful single-crystal growth using the Czochralski method for the substitution series \EPSG, with substitution levels $x\leq 0.15$.
+A careful determination of the germanium content revealed that only half of the nominal concentration is built into the crystal structure.
+From thermodynamic measurements it is established that $T'_V$ is strongly suppressed for small substitution levels and antiferromagnetic order from stable divalent europium emerges for $x\gtrsim 0.10$.
+The valence transition is accompanied by a pronounced change of the lattice parameter $a$ of order 1.8\%.
+In the antiferromagnetically-ordered state below $T_N = 47$\,K, we find sizeable magnetic anisotropy with an easy plane perpendicular to the crystallographic $c$ direction.
+An entropy analysis revealed that no valence fluctuations are present for the magnetically-ordered materials.
+Combining the obtained thermodynamic and structural data, we construct a concentration-temperature phase diagram demonstrating a rather abrupt change from a valence-fluctuating to a magnetically-ordered state in \EPSG.

 \keywords{Czochralski growth, Eu-based compounds, valence fluctuations, antiferromagnetic order}